syncfusion-content/php-docs/PHP/Chart/Getting-Started.md

 ---
 layout: post
-title: Getting Started for Essential PHP Chart
+title: Getting Started with PHP Chart Control | Syncfusion
 description: Learn here about getting started with Syncfusion Essential PHP Chart Control, its elements, and more.
 platform: php
 control: Chart